PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 schemas, all independent callers, compatibility wrappers, and both neighboring orchestration boundaries.

+The thirty-seventh composes the existing absolute-final normalization/pad and mixed-attention owner with dynamic rank-one Unsqueeze/Reshape repair.
+It preserves the existing inner tuple plus raw rank-one mapping as a nested pair, shared context identity, callback order, all independent rank-one callers, and both neighboring boundaries while removing a lowerer-only closure and alias.

-These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-seven former unconsumed locals and two lowerer scope locals.
+These extractions preserve callback order, model/layout/diagnostics identity, and result schemas while removing fifty-nine former unconsumed locals and three lowerer scope locals.
 They also replace twenty-nine consumed mutation-evidence or aggregate-result locals and twenty tensor-count snapshots with three explicit boolean decisions, nineteen reusable summary calls, and one prune-aware